srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     If you are prompted to install a newer version of the NuGet provider, type **Y** and then press Enter.

-    > [!NOTE] If you re-run the command that we used above to determine the installed version of PowerShellGet, you should see that PowerShellGet version 1.6.0 (or higher) is now installed.
+    > **Note**:  If you re-run the command that we used above to determine the installed version of PowerShellGet, you should see that PowerShellGet version 1.6.0 (or higher) is now installed.

 1. To install the Azure Resource Manager modules from the PowerShell Gallery, enter the following command: